Quantum Healing Pathways

 Connection with the ancestors and divine

-In many African traditions, the drum is seen as a link to the ancestors and the divine, with drumming sessions believed to summon ancestral spirits and divine blessings.
+In many African traditions, the drum counts as a link to the ancestors and the divine, with drumming sessions believed to summon ancestral spirits and divine blessings.
 This connection provides a sense of comfort and healing for participants on a spiritual level.

 Harnessing the energy of the group for individual healing